 Since our inception, we have not generated any revenue from product sales and have incurred significant operating losses and negative cash flows from our operations.
 To date, we have financed our operations and technology acquisitions primarily through the issuance and sale of our equity and debt securities for cash proceeds of approximately \$338.5 million, as well as from an aggregate of approximately \$22.7 million of government research grant awards, strategic collaboration payments, intellectual property licensing payments, and other revenues.
-Additionally, we have issued equity securities with an approximate value at issuance of \$41.3 million in non-cash acquisitions of product licenses, as a portion of the consideration for our acquisition of the Pherin in February 2023, and in settlements of certain liabilities, including liabilities for professional services rendered to us or as compensation for such services.
+Additionally, we have issued equity securities with an approximate value at issuance of \$41.3 million in non-cash acquisitions of product licenses, as a portion of the consideration for our acquisition of the Pherin in February 2023, and in settlements of certain liabilities, including liabilities for professional services rendered to us or as compensation for such services

-In May 2021, we entered into an Open Market Sale Agreement (the Sales Agreement) with Jefferies LLC (Jefferies) as sales agent, with respect to an atthe-market offering program (the ATM) under which we were permitted, at our option, to offer and sell, from time to time, shares of our common stock (the Shares) having an aggregate offering price of up to \$75.0 million.
-During the fiscal year ended March 31, 2024, we sold 4,698,495 Shares under the terms of our Sales Agreement for net cash proceeds of approximately \$36.2 million.
-In February 2024, increased the remaining available aggregate offering price of our common stock under the Sales Agreement to \$100 million.
+In May 2021, we entered into an Open Market Sale Agreement (the Sales Agreement) with Jefferies LLC (Jefferies) which enabled us, in our sole discretion, to offer and sell, from time to time, shares of our common stock for aggregate gross proceeds of up to \$75.0 million.
+To date, we have sold 4,698,495 Shares under the terms of our Sales Agreement for net cash proceeds of approximately \$36.2 million.
+In February 2024, the aggregate gross proceeds available under the Sales Agreement was increased to \$100 million.
+As of September 30, 2024, \$100.0 million of common stock remained available for sale under the Sales Agreement.

-In addition, we received net proceeds of approximately \$93.5 million from an underwritten public offering of securities in October 2023 (October 2023 Public Offering), and \$1.5 million in connection with the execution of the Exclusive Negotiation Agreement with Fuji Pharma Co., Ltd. in September 2023.
+In addition, we received net proceeds of approximately \$93.5 million from an underwritten public offering of our securities in October 2023 (October 2023 Public Offering), and \$1.5 million in connection with the execution of the Exclusive Negotiation Agreement with Fuji Pharma Co., Ltd. in September 2023.

-We had cash and cash equivalents and marketable securities of approximately \$108.4 million at June 30, 2024, which we believe is sufficient to fund our planned operations for more than twelve months following the issuance of the unaudited condensed consolidated financial statements appearing elsewhere in this Report.
-We are continuing to manage our cash resources as we progress our registration-directed PALISADE Phase 3 Program for fasedienol as a potential new acute treatment of anxiety in adults with SAD, including our ongoing PALISADE-3 Phase 3 clinical trial and prepare to initiate our PALISADE-4 Phase 3 clinical trial, as well as clinical and nonclinical studies of our other pherine candidates, and strategies for the further development and potential commercialization, on our own or with collaborators, of all of our product candidates.
+We had cash and cash equivalents and marketable securities of approximately \$97.6 million at September 30, 2024, which we believe is sufficient to fund our planned operations for more than twelve months following the issuance of the unaudited condensed consolidated financial statements appearing elsewhere in this Report.
+We are continuing to manage our cash resources as we progress our U.S. registration-directed PALISADE Phase 3 Program for fasedienol as a potential new acute treatment of anxiety in adults with SAD, including our ongoing PALISADE-3 and PALISADE-4 Phase 3 clinical trials, as well as clinical and nonclinical studies of our other neuroscience product candidates, and strategies for the further development and potential commercialization, on our own or with collaborators, of all of our product candidates.
 However, as we have not yet developed products that generate recurring revenue and, in the event we successfully complete future clinical and/or nonclinical programs, we will need to obtain and invest substantial additional capital resources to develop and commercialize any of our product candidates.
 We may satisfy our future cash needs through sale of equity or debt securities, partnering collaborations, license agreements or other non-dilutive arrangements.